openlawteam/tribute-contracts/README.md

 #### Adapters

-Adapters are well defined, tested and extensible smart contracts that are created with a unique purpose.
+Adapters are well-defined, tested and extensible smart contracts that are created with a unique purpose.
 One Adapter is responsible for performing one or a set of tasks in a given context.
 With this approach we can develop adapters targeting specific use-cases, and update the DAO configurations to use these new adapters.

 When a new adapter is created, one needs to submit a Managing proposal to add the new adapter to the DAO.
 Once the proposal passes, the new adapter is added and becomes available for use.